Public Transport in Helsinki

 Buses in Helsinki are clean and reliable mode of transport as they are on time.

-Most of the buses are low-floor vehicles, making them accessible to passengers with mobility challenges.
-Many buses in Helsinki run on natural gas or electricity so they are also eco-friendly.
+Most buses in Helsinki are low-floor vehicles, making them accessible to passengers with mobility challenges.
+Many buses also run on natural gas or electricity, making them eco-friendly.

 City Trams

 The tram system in Helsinki is one of the most iconic and recognizable modes of transport.
-The first tram line in Helsinki was opened in 1891, and since then, the system has grown into a network of more than 10 lines that cover the downtown and its surrounding areas.
+The first tram line was opened in 1891, and since then, the system has grown into a network of more than ten lines covering the downtown and its surrounding areas.
 The trams in Helsinki are an essential part of the city’s public transport system and are widely used by commuters and visitors alike.
-The trams operate on a frequent and reliable schedule.
+They operate on a frequent and reliable schedule.

 Trams are named with numbers.
-Because they do not automatically stop at every stop, you need to communicate to the driver by pressing the STOP button.
-Make sure you have a valid ticket before boarding the tram because it is impossible to buy a ticket inside a tram.
+Because they do not automatically stop at every stop, you must communicate to the driver by pressing the STOP button.
+Ensure you have a valid ticket before boarding the tram because buying a ticket inside a tram is impossible.
 You do not need to show your ticket to the driver when boarding the tram.
 There is no need to validate your ticket to the HSL machine.

 A tram in the Helsinki Centre